Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 based on the rewards received when it tries different values).
 For example, an element might represent a force or torque applied to a `RigidBody` in the agent.
 The **Discrete** action vector space defines its actions as tables.
-An action given to the agent is an array of indeces into tables.
+An action given to the agent is an array of indices into tables.

 The 3D Balance Ball example is programmed to use both types of vector action space.
 You can try training with both settings to observe whether there is a